Storm Damage 911 Storm restoration, matched fast

 McDonough County, IL

-Storm restoration in Bushnell
+Storm damage restoration in Bushnell

 Bushnell is the county seat of McDonough County in west-central Illinois, a city of about 2,720 where the surrounding open cropland provides no buffer against the organized convective systems that track northeast from the Plains each spring and summer.
 The county carries a tornado record that includes documented EF-1 and higher events near Good Hope, Bardolph, and Industry, with confirmed tornadoes again in April 2026, and an F4 on record from 1995.
 Major bow-echo events have produced measured straight-line gusts above 100 mph in the region, and large hail is a consistent companion to the same supercell systems.
 Winter ice accumulation and heavy snowfall add a second damage season each year, while spring thunderstorm rainfall regularly saturates the flat-to-rolling terrain and creates localized flooding.
 Storm Damage 911 connects Bushnell homeowners with vetted, licensed local contractors for a free storm-damage assessment.